Summer Academy 2017

 - North American, European and International IP and Trade and Investment Business operational models.

-The full program will be uploaded on the web page of the Bocconi School of Law as soon as it will be available.
+The full program will be uploaded on the web page of the University of Milan and Bocconi School of Law as soon as it will be available.

 - enhance, thanks to lectures by the best international IP specialists, their international knowledge in their own field of expertise